 Numerous conversations with our customers allow us to build up knowledge and share with you the important elements which make up a successful online print business.

 Fact of life: Things go wrong and usually at the worst moment!
-For all of your important printing processes you need a back up in place.
+For all of your important printing processes you need a back up in place to minimise downtime, and avoid monetary losses and damage to reputation.

 It is good practice to run through your printing workflow and identify the possible failures and how you can plan for the least impact if and when things go wrong.